 - If ventilation rates are reduced too much, there may be excessive increases in moisture and noxious gases inside the barn which could compromise safety of workers and welfare of pigs.

 - The minimum recommended ventilation rate in summer is approximately 12 times that of the winter minimum ventilation rate, which is also dependent on pig size.
-Be sure to meet this rate consistently to maintain animal well-being and human safety.
+Be sure the minimum necessary air exchange is consistently achieved to maintain animal well-being and human safety.

 - Consult with a barn ventilation expert to make sure this strategy is viable and safe.